 The photo provides a much clearer reflection of your progress than your mind will.
 Your mind will often be unhelpful, telling you that you suck so when you look in the mirror you don't see results.
 Ignore your monkey mind, it's not on your side.

 Instead, stick to your weight loss plan and weekly photo.
 At the end of each month compare the shots.
 Here you’ll see what you’re really achieving and can tell your monkey mind to stick it.

 The weekly scale session does a similar trick.

 Just remember that if you’re training through all this too, muscle weighs more than fat.
 So you can be seriously changing your body shape (the photos will prove this) without nudging the scale numbers down as you increase your ratio of muscle to fat.

-Down a glass of water with one spoon of our Greens every morning to upgrade your daily nutrient intake from the get go.
-Use our Protein to power up smoothies or simply enjoy mixed with water for the highest quality (and fully-plant-based) protein shot to help maintain muscle as you cut calories.
+Protein is a key macronutrient in weight loss.
+Use our Premium Protein to power up smoothies or simply enjoy mixed with water for the highest quality (and fully-plant-based) protein shot to help maintain muscle as you cut calories